syncfusion-content/maui-toolkit-docs/maui-toolkit/TextInputLayout/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-4.To ensure all dependencies are installed, run:
+ 4. To ensure all dependencies are installed, run:

 {% tabs %}
 {% highlight sh %}